gitsumhubs/decluttarr-enhanced/README.md

 -   Removing downloads that are missing files (remove_missing_files)
 -   Removing downloads belonging to movies/series/albums/etc that have been deleted since the download was started (remove_orphans)
 -   Removing downloads that are repeatedly have been found to be slow (remove_slow)
--   Removing downloads that are stalled
+-   Removing downloads that are stalled (remove_stalled)
--   Removing downloads belonging to movies/series/albums etc. that have been marked as "unmonitored"
+-   Removing downloads belonging to movies/series/albums etc. that have been marked as "unmonitored" (remove_unmonitored)
--   Periodically searching for better content on movies/series/albums etc. where cutoff has not been reached yet
+-   Periodically searching for better content on movies/series/albums etc. where cutoff has not been reached yet (search_cutoff_unmet_content)
--   Periodcially searching for missing content that has not yet been found
+-   Periodcially searching for missing content that has not yet been found (search_missing_content)

 Key behaviors: